-Indicator 3.2.1 Proportion of watershed or water management areas with recent stand-replacing disturbance Indicator Statement(s) 15 - Sensitive watersheds will have further evaluation and appropriate management strategies implemented (CI - 3.2.1(a)) 16 - In Sensitive Watersheds - the % of drainage structures (with identified water quality concerns) where mitigation strategies are implemented as scheduled (CI - 3.2.1(b)) Element(s) 3.2 Water Quality and Quantity Value(s) and Objective(s) Value 3.2: Conserve water resources Objective 3.2: Water resources are sustained by maintaining quality and quantity.
-Background and Description Water quality and quantity can be affected by stand-replacing disturbances (human and natural-caused).
+Indicator Statement(s) 15 - Percent of Sensitive Watersheds will have further evaluation and appropriate management strategies implemented (CI - 3.2.1) 16 - In Sensitive Watersheds - the percent of drainage structures (with identified water quality concerns) where mitigation strategies are implemented as scheduled (CI - 3.2.2) Target 15: 100% of Sensitive Watersheds will have further evaluation and appropriate management strategies implemented.
+16: In Sensitive Watersheds, 100% of drainage structures with identified water quality concerns have mitigation strategies implemented as scheduled.
+Basis for the Target Places emphasis and resources on most sensitive and high-risk areas.
+Ensures focused assessment of watershed conditions and drainage structures.
+Variance 15: 0% 16: 0% Background and Description Forest ecosystem conditions at the watershed level can have a strong influence on water quality and quantity in rivers, lakes, and wetland systems.
+Water quality and quantity can be affected by stand-replacing disturbances (human and natural-caused).
 The effects are normally highest in the initial post-disturbance years and diminish over time as regenerating forest cover is established.
 The critical threshold at which the disturbance begins to effect water values varies according to topography, soil properties, vegetation types, and climate.
 Certain watersheds can be classified as more sensitive to the impacts of disturbance either because of their environmental and climatic attributes or because of their inherent value to aquatic life and communities that are dependent on the water.
 The peak flow of a watershed can be directly influenced by the amount of area that is recently harvested or otherwise recently disturbed (as in the case of catastrophic beetle impacts within the DFA).
 These disturbed areas have the potential to accumulate more snow and subsequently deliver more water as the snow melts more rapidly in the spring.
+Forest management activities including infrastructure construction (roads, bridges, landings, etc.) may affect water quality and quantity (possibly, immediate or long-term effects).
+Direct measurements of water quality and quantity are largely unfeasible across entire working forests.
+Regulations and guidelines, based on research, have established to minimize effects on water quality and quantity during forest management activities.
+Regulations and guidelines address topics such as fish habitat, stream crossings, and riparian areas.
+Forest planning, operational strategies and site prescriptions are implemented to minimize and mitigate impacts to water quality and quantity.
 Roads and stream crossings in particular also have the potential to negatively impact water quality in a watershed.
-Canfor takes steps to minimize the risk of drainage structure induced sediment delivery into watercourses.
-Within sensitive watersheds, local conditions such as soil type, topography, road grade, road construction history and drainage structure type will determine how great a risk a drainage structure is to negatively impact water quality.
-Indicator 15 is a measure of a select group of watersheds within the DFA that have been identified as sensitive (Triton 2006) 29 .
-Sensitive watersheds in the Vanderhoof District were identified using the following criteria: Soil and Terrain Sensitivity (Slope angle, Site and Soil Features, Terrain Class, Highly Erosive Soils); Hydrologic Sensitivity (ECA, Biogeoclimatic unit (moisture/precipitation regime), Basin type, Area of lake and wetland buffers, Location of lake and wetland buffers, Potential for an elevated water table); Existing impact Factors (Agricultural area, Urban/residential area, Road density (km/ha), Number of stream crossings, Length of stream harvested, Threatening natural factors (e.g. high summer water temperatures) or identified issues (e.g. slope failures, bank instability)); Future (10-15 years) Impact Factors (Area of pine ≥ age class 3, Protected areas, Potential for stand retention), and; Fish Habitat Value (Species present, Listed species or critical habitats, Habitat present, Recreational opportunities, Stocked lakes present, Recreation sites present,
+Canfor takes steps to minimize the risk of drainage structure induced sediment delivery into watercourses Soil and Terrain Sensitivity (Slope angle, Site and Soil Features, Terrain Class, Highly